Cooking with Mamma C

 • Stir the polenta vigorously every five minutes, making sure to scrape the bottom and sides of the pot.
 If the polenta seems like it's scalding on the bottom, lower the heat a bit.
 Continue cooking it in this manner, for 20-25 minutes.
 (Taste it after 20 minutes to see if it is smooth enough for your taste.)

 • Turn off the heat and add the butter and cream cheese, stirring until they're melted and blended well.
 Stir in the Parmesan, pepper and garlic powder.
-Then add the milk, starting with 3 tablespoons and adding more if needed to achieve the consistency you like.
+Warm ¼ cup of milk in the microwave and stir it into the polenta over low heat until combined.

 Notes